-Immune System Diseases And Unknown Risks- A small number of women with breast implants and tissue expanders have reported symptoms similar to those of known diseases of the immune system, such as systemic lupus erythematosis, rheumatoid arthritis, scleroderma, and other arthritis-like conditions.
-To date, after several large epidemiological studies of women with and without these implants, there is no scientific evidence that women with either silicone gel-filled or saline-filled breast implants/tissue expanders have an increased risk of these diseases.
-These diseases appear no more common in women with these implants than those women without implants.
-The effects of breast implants and tissue expanders in individuals with pre-existing immune system and connective-tissue disorders is unknown.
+Immune System Diseases and Unknown Risks- A small number of women with breast implants have reported symptoms similar to those of known diseases of the immune system, such as systemic lupus erythematosis, rheumatoid arthritis, scleroderma, and other arthritis-like conditions.
+To date, after several large epidemiological studies of women with and without implants, there is no scientific evidence that women with either saline-filled or silicone gel-filled breast implants have an increased risk of these diseases.
+These diseases appear no more common in women with implants than those women without implants.
+The effect of breast implants in individuals with pre-existing immune system and connective-tissue disorders is unknown.
 There is the possibility of unknown risks associated with silicone breast implants and tissue expanders.